cortexproject/cortex/docs/configuration/config-file-reference.md

 # deprecated -store.query-chunk-limit.
 0 to disable.
 # CLI flag: -querier.max-fetched-chunks-per-query
 [max_fetched_chunks_per_query: <int> | default = 0]

+# The maximum number of series for which a query can fetch samples from each
+# ingesters and block storage.
+When running in block storage mode this limit is
+# enforced on the querier and counts series returned from ingesters and block
+# storage as a per-query limit.
+# CLI flag: -querier.max-series-per-query
+[max_fetched_series_per_query: <int> | default = 0]

 # Limit how long back data (series and metadata) can be queried, up until
 # <lookback> duration ago.
 This limit is enforced in the query-frontend, querier